-Douglas Miller and her students use wind turbines and solar panels installed at K-State and at the nearby Riley County Public Works Facility to study the efficiency of renewable energy generators and how to best integrate them into the power grid.
+Douglas Miller and her students collect data from an anemometer tower, four wind turbines and two photovoltaic systems at Riley County Public Works Facility, as well as two different photovoltaic systems, meteorologic instruments and two wind turbines installed on and near the main K-State campus to study the efficiency of renewable energy generators and how to best integrate them into the power grid.

 She is a member of Tau Beta Pi All-Engineering Honor Society and Eta Kappa Nu Electrical Engineering Honor Society, and has more than 25 academic publications.

 Douglas Miller earned her doctorate and master's at the University of Rochester and her bachelor's degree at Lafayette College.

 Douglas Miller can be at 785-532-4596 or email@example.com.